draugvar/Notifly/README.md

 # Notifly - A simple notification center in pure C++

-This project is originally forked from https://github.com/Geenz/CPP-NotificationCenter which is not maintained anymore.
+This project was originally forked from https://github.com/Geenz/CPP-NotificationCenter which is not maintained anymore.

 A C++ API inspired by Cocoa's NSNotificationCenter API.